 I canceled the flights.
 Resigned myself to staying in Panama.
 Tried to think how we could make it a fun summer with the kids, with nothing open and not being allowed to drive anywhere.
 We played more Monopoly.
 Taught them 21.
 Camped in the garden.
 Went round and round the housing estate like rats in a maze.

-Finally, in August, we got an interview from the immigration office.
+Finally, in August, we got an interview with the immigration office.
 We would have our permanent residency visas within a week.
 We could leave – and come back!
 The door was suddenly open.
 I booked flights immediately, a humanitarian flight with KLM via Paris, I rushed about packing up, got my negative Covid test, had to get a notarised letter written by my husband giving me permission to take the kids out of the country.
 Luckily, I already had all their birth certificates apostilled when entering them into school here, as with Jamaican birth certificates that would have been no joke!

 This time I had confessed my plans to my siblings.
 They were pretty anxious.
 Traveling home to the UK with my three little germ magnets through how many airports?
 How exactly were we going to quarantine at mum and dad’s house?
 Hadn’t we bought chicken pox and scarlet fever with us on visits in the past, both of which could have been disasterous for Dad?
 What if we picked up the dreaded lurgy this time?
 As I set off in a cloud of disinfectant spray with masks, visors, hand sanitiser and medical wipes leaving a sparkling trail behind us, was I really sure that this was a good idea?